sumitsaraswat362/equity-aware-survival-analysis/README.md

 # equity-aware-survival-analysis
 An equity-aware audit of breast cancer survival models, examining temporal robustness, subgroup performance disparities, and catastrophic false-negative failure modes.

+## Research Manuscript

+This repository accompanies a complete research manuscript.

+**Title:** Equity-Aware Auditing of Survival Models Reveals Rare but Clinically Catastrophic Failure Modes in Breast Cancer
+**Status:** Manuscript in preparation for peer-reviewed journal submission

+📄 Full manuscript available in `manuscript/`

+All results, figures, and tables in the manuscript are generated from the code in this repository.

 # Overview

 Clinical survival models often report strong global accuracy while silently failing the very patients they are intended to protect.
 This project develops and critically audits a nonlinear survival modeling framework to demonstrate that predictive performance alone is an insufficient criterion for clinical safety.

-The Equity-Aware Survival Risk Framework (EASRF) is a research-oriented pipeline built around a Random Survival Forest (RSF), augmented with fairness auditing, failure-mode analysis, and uncertainty-aware risk stratification.
-Rather than optimizing accuracy in isolation, this work interrogates who the model fails on, how often, and why.
+The Equity-Aware Survival Risk Framework (EASRF) is a research-oriented pipeline built around a Random Survival Forest (RSF), augmented with fairness auditing, failure-mode analysis, and uncertainty-aware risk stratification.The Equity-Aware Survival Risk Framework (EASRF) prioritizes failure discovery, subgroup safety, and uncertainty-aware risk stratification over headline accuracy.

 This repository reflects a deliberate shift from “Can we predict?” to “When should we not trust the prediction?”